department-of-veterans-affairs/vets-website/content/pages/housing-assistance/adaptive-housing-grants.md

 Fill out and submit VA Form 26-4555 (Application in Acquiring Specially Adapted Housing or Special Home Adaptation Grant).
 [Download Form 26-4555](http://www.vba.va.gov/pubs/forms/VBA-26-4555-ARE.pdf).

 Mail it to your nearest regional loan center.
-[Find a regional loan center near you] (http://www.benefits.va.gov/HOMELOANS/contact_rlc_info.asp).
+[Find a regional loan center near you](http://www.benefits.va.gov/HOMELOANS/contact_rlc_info.asp).

-If you have trouble accessing the form, call us toll-free at <a href="tel:+1-855-574-7286">800-827-1000</a>. to have a claim form mailed to you.
+If you have trouble accessing the form, call us toll-free at <a href="tel:+1-855-574-7286">800-827-1000</a> to have a claim form mailed to you.

-#### Or, apply in person
+#### Apply in person

 Fill out VA Form 26-4555 and bring it to your nearest VA regional office.
 To find a regional office near you:
 -	[Use our online locator tool](https://www.va.gov/directory/guide/home.asp), **or**